-- ^a There were no changes in benefit terms from the amounts reported for fiscal years 2014-2017. - For fiscal year 2018, STRS decreased the Cost of Living Adjustment (COLA) to zero. - There were no changes in benefit terms from amounts previously reported for fiscal year 2019. - There were no changes in benefit terms from amounts previously reported for fiscal year 2020. - There were no changes in benefit terms from amounts previously reported for fiscal year 2021.
-There were no changes in benefit terms from amounts previously reported for fiscal year 2022.
+- o There were no changes in benefit terms from the amounts reported for fiscal year 2014. - a There were no changes in benefit terms from the amounts reported for fiscal year 2015. - There were no changes in benefit terms from the amounts reported for fiscal year 2016. - n There were no changes in benefit terms from the amounts reported for fiscal year 2017. - a For fiscal year 2018, STRS decreased the Cost of Living Adjustment (COLA) to zero. - a There were no changes in benefit terms from amounts previously reported for fiscal year 2019. - a There were no changes in benefit terms from amounts previously reported for fiscal year 2020. - There were no changes in benefit terms from amounts previously reported for fiscal year 2021. a There were no changes in benefit terms from amounts previously reported for fiscal year 2022. - n There were no changes in benefit terms from amounts previously reported for fiscal year 2023.